 Honors Contract Courses

-In addition to the interdisciplinary seminars, each University Honors student working on an Honors Degree must complete a minimum of 6 upper division credits of Honors Contract courses in the student’s major or minor.
 Honors Contract courses are departmental courses offered under an “Honors Contract” between the student and instructor.
 An “Honors Contract” course requires that the student and instructor agree, on a case-by-case basis, to a set of requirements for the course.
-All Honors Contracts must be approved by the Honors program director.
-In general, any non-objective class can be contracted with the proper permission from the instructor and UHP director.
+All Honors Contracts must be approved by the Honors Program Director.
+Honors contracts cannot be created for PEAC courses, online courses, summer courses, or courses taught by graduate students.

 Honors Project or Thesis